eggman1243/Lagzilla-3000/SOMEHELPFULINSTRUCTIONS.md

 It covers running the project from source code, installing required dependencies, using the executable release, and resolving common problems.

-Lagzilla 3000 includes an automatic installer now for downloading its dependencies if not detected on
+Update: Lagzilla 3000 now includes an automatic dependency installer that detects missing packages and installs them for you if they are not found on your system.

 ---